Home of Simposio and Italian Colors: Italy’s symposium of books, stories, and weekly inspiration.

 Antica Pizziccheria Miccoli entrance in Siena

 Tuscan people are so elegant!
 I’m impressed.
 They have understatement and that calm only people used to beauty and charm have.
-The Christmas decorations are tasteful, details are impressive, the streets are spotless, people are so educated…
+Decorations are tasteful, details are impressive, streets are spotless, and people are so educated…

-I left the shop with mouth and hands full of cheese and local, delicious bread, ready for…
+I left the shop with my mouth and hands full of cheese and local bread, ready for…

 LUNCH, of course.